Embrace of the Serpent (2015)

 Conclusion:

 This is a good film that I wished went a little bit further.
-I loved the descent into the jungle, which reminded me of Apocalypse Now, but there was a missed opportunity in expanding on the cult islands.
-I would have loved for the film to go deeper, even if it was dramatized or fictional, but I understand wanting to do justice to the source material.
+I loved the descent into the jungle, which reminded me of Apocalypse Now, but there was a missed opportunity in expanding the cult island lore.
+I would have loved for the film to go deeper, even if it was dramatized or fictional, but I understand wanting to stay true to the source material.
 The Amazon remains one of Earthโ€™s greatest preserved mysteries, and this film didnโ€™t really scratch any itches for my curiosity - only emboldened it.
 Which is probably what the director wanted, but not what I desired as a viewer.
-In fact, I donโ€™t think this film even begins to scratch the surface of the undocumented mysteries of the Amazon.
+In fact, I donโ€™t think this film even begins to scratch the surface of the undocumented mysteries of the Amazon or does the setting justice.

 Recommendations